Urban Plan

 Urban Plan in BC

-Urban Plan for High Schools
+Urban Plan for High Schools & Universities

 Students form development teams and respond to an RFP to redevelop a 5½ block site in a fictional city.
 Each team member assumes one of five development roles and together the team develops a financial proforma and physical model of their plan.
 Once complete, each team presents their proposal to a mock City Council who then awards the ‘development contract’ to the winning team.